We don’t support this browser anymore.

 Our view

-The Online division continues to be the main driver of growth, with sales through this channel rising by 5%.
-This division accounted for more than 54% of group sales, and we're pleased to see that increased warehouse space and operational tweaks are helping to iron out some of the problems of the past.
+The Online division continues to be the main driver of growth, with sales through this channel rising by 8.8%.
+Last time we heard, this division accounted for more than 54% of group sales, and we're pleased to see that increased warehouse space and operational tweaks are helping to iron out some of the problems of the past.
 There's still some work to be done, but we’re encouraged by the planned infrastructure improvements and cost savings they should bring over time.

 The online focus has helped Next grow its brand in overseas markets too.
-Sales abroad were up 17% over the full year, with net margins improving by 4.4 percentage points to 13%.
+Sales abroad were up 17% last year, with net margins improving by 4.4 percentage points to 13%.
 It's still a relatively small slice of the pie at the moment, but Next is eager to seize the growth opportunity.
 Although, nothing is guaranteed.

-Next still has a strong high street presence though.
+Next still has a strong high street presence though, which is holding up well.
 Its shops typically have shorter, more favourable leases than peers, and are more focussed on out-of-town retail outlets that have fared better.
 That gives extra flexibility and should allow it to make the best of tougher conditions if they arrive.

-Remarks from the typically conservative CEO Lord Simon Wolfson were decidedly upbeat going forward, as real wage growth and falling prices are expected to spur on momentum into 2024.
+Remarks from the typically conservative CEO Lord Simon Wolfson were decidedly upbeat back in March, as real wage growth and falling prices are expected to spur on momentum into 2024.
 That’s led Next to forecast pre-tax profit growth of 4.6% this year, driven by both sales increases and ongoing cost savings.
 But it's important not to get too carried away.
 Although the economic headwinds may be easing, there is still a lot of uncertainty out there.

-The balance sheet looks in good shape, with debt levels trending in the right direction.
+The last update showed the balance sheet was in good shape, with debt levels trending in the right direction.
 The group plans to return around £546mn back to shareholders through dividends and share buybacks in the upcoming 2024/25 financial year.
 And despite the FatFace acquisition, market forecasts suggest these are currently covered by cashflows, but no shareholder returns are guaranteed.

 Next's always been a top dog in the retail industry, but it's a tough sector to be in during times of economic uncertainty.
 It's weathering the storm admirably and looks well-placed to benefit from the improving outlook.
-That's reflected in a valuation in line with its long-term average but further ups and downs could be in store along the way.
+That's reflected in a valuation just above its long-term average, but further ups and downs could be in store along the way.

 Next key facts